l7mp/stunner/docs/INSTALL.md

   terminationGracePeriodSeconds: 3600
 ```

-Modifications to the `default `Dataplane template are immediately enforced in the cluster, which usually induces a full restart of the entire dataplane.
-A misconfigured `default `Dataplane template can therefore easily break an entire STUNner installation.
-It is best to avoid changing (or deleting!) the `default` Dataplane unless you really know what you are doing.
+Modifications to the `default` Dataplane template are immediately enforced in the cluster, which usually induces a full restart of the entire dataplane.
+A misconfigured `default` Dataplane template can therefore easily break a STUNner installation, this it is best to avoid changing (or deleting!) it unless you really know what you are doing.

 ## Development version